champa720/material.io/_lessons/science/cc-basics/chapter-1/lesson-1.2.md

 excerpt: "The human body is a dynamic system continuously processing nutrients, wastes, and gases.
 This lesson identifies the organs and processes involved in digestion, respiration, excretion, and circulation."

 section_overview:
+-
-- title: Materials
+  title: Materials
   content:
     - CCB Science pages 24 - 29
+-
-- title: Standards
+  title: Standards
   content:
     - CCR Anchor 7
+-
-- title: Objectives
+  title: Objectives
   content:
-    - Recognize the organs and processes of the digestive, excretory,
-    - circulatory, and respiratory systems
+    - Recognize the organs and processes of the digestive, excretory, circulatory, and respiratory systems
-    - Explain how these systems work together to provide the
-    - body's cells with energy and remove cellular wastes
+    - Explain how these systems work together to provide the body's cells with energy and remove cellular wastes -
-- title: Key Concept
+  title: Key Concept
   content: "To carry out life activities, cells require food and oxygen.
 They also produce wastes.
 Each system plays a role in delivering the materials that cells need and carrying away wastes they make."

-vocabulary:
-  tier_3:
+-
+  title: Vocabulary
+  content:
+    Tier 3:
       - excretory system
       - plasma
       - platelet
       - respiratory system

-section_skills:
 -
   title: Evidence-Based Reading
   content: "**Words as Context Clues:** Invite students to work with a partner to reread the text on this page.
 Model questions that students can ask themselves while reading, such as: What is this paragraph about?
 How is this paragraph organized?
 What are the important ideas?
 Do they form a pattern?
 After reading, have students underline words that serve as context clues.
 Point out that the words in, down, into, there, across carries, passes, and leave indicate location and movement from place to place.
 Students will notice that the text follows the sequence of food as it moves through the body.
 Help students recognize that the writer has placed ideas in the order that events happen.
 The text therefore follows a time-order pattern of organization."